agustingonzalez28/2231LSemesterProject/Readme.md

 - History of Hip-Hop (3 articles)
 - Achilles Tears in Basketball (4 articles)

 In addition, there is also a text file with all the stop words that need to be removed from the articles.
 This file is accessed through the use of a Scanner in the StopWordRemover Class.
-There are also 3 files, lexicon_scores.txt, negative-words.txt, and positive-words.txt, information used to validate the attitude of the articles.
+There are also 3 files, lexicon_scores.txt, negative-words.txt, and positive-words.txt, information used to validate the attitude of the articles.In this folder you can also find an empty folder called NewArticles where articles added by the user will be stored.

 ## textReader Package Information

 This is the main package for this program, in its current state.
-It includes 8 .java files storing java classes.
+It includes 11 .java files storing java classes.
 These classes are needed to process the text files, collecting the words and analyzing them.
-The 8 classes are:
+The 11 classes are:

 - ReadTxtFile Class
 - FileStats Class